-One reason people are more likely to go to urgent care than their doctor’s office is that they can typically get same day STD testing, walk-in care that a doctor’s office can’t provide.
-In addition to this expedited service, for many, going to an urgent care center relieves them of the embarrassment that can be associated with visiting their doctor or a clinic.
+One reason people are more likely to go to urgent care than their doctor’s office is that they can typically walk into urgent care and get same day STD testing.
+In addition, going to an urgent care center may relieve people of the embarrassment that can be associated with visiting their doctor or a clinic.

 Another reason someone might go to urgent care is if their insurance provider covers urgent care visits.
-Unfortunately, while this may seem like a cheaper alternative to clinics and testing centers that don’t accept insurance, what patients may fail to realize is that, while the copay for a visit to urgent care might be covered, STD tests are typically additional costs, and those costs may not be covered by insurance.
+While this may seem like a cheaper alternative to clinics and testing centers that don’t accept insurance, patients may not realize that they may have additional testing fees or copays, and it may be difficult to estimate up front how much they’ll need to pay out-of-pocket.

 STD testing at Priority STD Testing